Book holiday accommodation in SA’s national parks

 If you’re more into glamping than camping, consider the unique roofed accommodation on offer in South Australia’s national parks.

 From historic miners’ lodges and lighthouse keepers’ cottages to recently renovated accommodation with fully equipped kitchens, there’s options perfect for individuals, couples and groups of up to 10 people.

 Most of the lodges have been renovated, but still retain their historic exterior.
 The Engineers and Managers lodges are perfect for larger groups, both sleeping up to 10 people.
 Perched high on a hill, they offer superb sea views and views across Inneston Lake from their wide verandas.

-For smaller groups, choose the Norfolk, Miners, Gatehouse or Mallee lodges.
-You’ll also get the bonus of power points.
+For smaller groups, choose the Norfolk, Gatehouse, Post Office, Shepherds or Mallee lodges.

 Only need to book for two?
 No problem, the Post Office is perfect for couples with one bedroom.

 Flinders Chase National Park is home to the recently restored May’s Homestead (sleeps 4) and Postman’s Cottage (sleeps 2) after being almost totally destroyed by the bushfires on Kangaroo Island in the summer of 2019/2020.
 The two state heritage-listed cottages now offer the highest standard of accommodation offered by the National Parks and Wildlife Service.

 The properties are close enough to be booked together for sharing by a group, but far enough apart that you can still experience privacy.
 You can use the cosy self-contained accommodation as a base while exploring the western end of Kangaroo Island.